naderchehab/fourinarow-bot/README.md

 ```

 #### 2. Running the bot with the java engine
-Place the bot directory in the fourinarow-engine directory, the use the following command to run it:
+1. Place the bot directory in the fourinarow-engine directory.
+2. Navigate to that directory.
+3. Run ```npm install```
+4. Use the following command to run the engine:
 ```
 java -classpath classes com.theaigames.fourinarow.FourInARow "node bot" "node bot"
 ```
-Notice that there are two instances of the bot, playing against each other.
+The engine uses standard I/O to communicate with the bots.
+Notice that there are two instances of the bot running because it's a two player game.

 #### 3. Bot output
 This snippet helps with viewing the bot's output for debugging.
 Add it to the saveGame() function in AbstractGame.java file: